nanwei1/sneaker.ai/README.md

 A quick demo (with a not-so-well-trained neural net) is in [this folder](.//demo_vids).
 The model was trained for fewer epochs because I wanted to see the web app working first.

+I've retrained the network and uploaded a [demo video](https://www.youtube.com/watch?v=hmd7DfU2o3I).
+(For convenience a account was registered prior with username "johndoe@johndoe.com" and password "johndoe") There was an error message around 1:58; this was because the test image has 4 channels (RGBY) instead of 3 channels (RGB) that the script was able to handel.
+Inference takes some time in this demo, because for this MVP, I coded it such that the model has to be initialized every time the user uploads an image.
+This can be easily optimized for production so that the model is loaded when the server starts.